foundational-networks/PEEL/Omnet_Sims/README.md

 ### Step 4: Building the project

 We have provided a ```build.sh``` shell script to simplify this process.
-To build the project modules and download the distribution files, run the following scripts:
+To build the project modules and download the distribution files, run the following script:

 ```
 cd PEEL/Omnet_Sims/